Updated 8/22/2024

 Layer List

-The Layer List screen displays a list of layers, and provides access to their data and settings.
+The Layer List screen displays a list of layers and provides access to data and layer settings.

 (6) Layer Settings Button